penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/06-extend-tools-with-patterns.md

 We assume this webhook approval action will be leveraged to notify and wait for approval.
 Once the action is identified, there are two ways to integrate this into the agent:

-Option A: The webhook action and target action reside in different tools and LLM stages them sequentially.
+Approach A: The webhook action and target action reside in different tools and LLM stages them sequentially.
 This approach has the following characteristics:
-- [benefit] Generic approval tool that can be reused for multiple target actions
+- A generic approval tool can be reused for different target actions
+- We describe approval requirements in directives to the LLM like system prompt and tool metadata
-- [tradeoff] The LLM is 'in charge' - e.g. its completion results are what dictate approval invocation, approval response interpretation, and target action invocation.
-This depends on the system prompt, tool metadata, and user messages.
-It is possible the approval could be "skipped" since the LLM behavior is probabilistic.
+- The LLM call dictates whether the approval tool runs, how to interpret the approval tool results, and when to invoke the target action post-approval.
+This behavior depends on the system prompt, tool metadata, and user messages.
+It is theoretically possible for the target action to run without the approval action running.

-Option B: The webhook action and target action reside in the same tool implemented as a nested workflow where the approval/webhook action runs first.
-Then the response from the webhook action is imperatively parsed.
-The target action is then invoked if and only if the webhook results indicate success.
+Approach B: The webhook action and target action reside in the same tool implemented as a nested workflow where the approval/webhook action runs first.
+The webhook result parsing & conditional target action invocation is all handled deterministically.
-- [benefit] The target action will **never** run without corresponding webhook action results.
+- The target action will **never** run without corresponding webhook action results.
-- [benefit] While the LLM completion results control when the overall tool runs, the corresponding approval flow is fully deterministic without LLM involvement.
+- While the LLM completion results control when the overall tool runs, the corresponding approval flow is fully deterministic without LLM involvement.

-- [tradeoff] This requires a separate nested workflow.
+The right design depends on your scenario and target action details - but be sure to consider whether your flow would benefit from these deterministic elements.